eag838/To-Dos/Conventions.md

 # Conventions for AQview Data Handling etc.
 Add your notes on any specific/special ways we handle things.
+This version applies to the Interim Solution.
+Last Updated 3/12/2021

 ## Uncategorized
 -